 The cover story for Yearbook Fanzine #7 features actor/model Harry Hains in ‘You Can Call Me Harry’, which was photographed by Easton Schirra.
 The 14-page spread was shot in Los Angeles and styled by Richie Davis, also at 7 Artist Mgmt.
 The bonus digital edition features extra images.
 We also asked YB contributor Nathan Best to interview Harry for the issue, which you can read in full below!

-Yearbook Fanzine eBOOK BUNDLE: All issues of Yearbook Fanzine excluding the latest issue
+Yearbook Fanzine eBOOK BUNDLE: A collection of Yearbook Fanzine PDF editions (click for more details)

 Yearbook Annual eBook Bundle: An eBook bundle of Yearbook Annual digital editions